-Both the SX740 and the E-M10 III are recent models that are part of the current product line-up.
-The E-M10 III replaced the earlier Olympus E-M10 II, while the SX740 followed on from the Canon SX730 HS.
+The SX740 is a recent model that features in the current product line-up of Canon.
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Canon SX740 and the Olympus E-M10 III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (20.2 vs 15.9MP) with a 13% higher linear resolution.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.